ModanwalPriti06/REACT-NOTES/README.md

 ---
 # React Notes Start
 ## What is React?
+- React is an open-source front-end JavaScript library created by Facebook that is used for building user interfaces(UI) based on components.
+There are various features that are provided by React.
 - React is a JavaScript library for building user interfaces.
 It is component-based, meaning that UI elements are broken down into reusable components.
 React follows a declarative approach, allowing developers to efficiently update and render the UI based on state changes.
 - React is unidirection data flow ( means jo top level component hota hai uske down level component ko data transfer kr skte hai).